 This artwork still needs text to explain what is portrayed, and this post provides that information.
-The artwork has eleven characters and symbols, and the image has enough pixels to be enlarged for closer inspection.
+The image (click to enlarge) has eleven characters and symbols.
 It is missing a background: my artistic ability is awaiting further development.

 Seven of these images represent troublesome parts of our psyche.
-Call them the Seven Dworks.
+For whimsy’s sake, call them the Seven Dworks.
 They’re like renegade operating systems, totally out of harmony with one another and with our better self.
 The four other depictions represent what is good, creative, and great about us.
 I’ll say a tiny bit about each of these—and save the best for last.

 Let’s start with the gruesome figure at bottom right.
 It represents our nasty, primitive inner critic, the seat of self-aggression.
 It (it’s certainly not a he or she) is wearing a crown because it assumes to be our rightful voice of authority, although its power is irrational, illegitimate, and downright abusive.